vmware/govmomi/govc/USAGE.md

 - Login using a vCenter Extension certificate
 - Issue a SAML token
 - Renew a SAML token
+- Exchange a SAML token for a JSON Web Token (JWT)
 - Login using a SAML token
 - Impersonate a user
 - Avoid passing credentials to other govc commands